tripl-ai/arc/docs-src/content/tutorial/index.md

 - it retains full data types and metadata so that you don't have to keep converting text to correctly typed data before use.
 - it supports data partitioning and pushdown which can further reduce the amount of data required to be processed.

 Here is the stage we will add which writes the `green_tripdata0` dataset to a `DeltaLake` dataset on disk.
 It will also be partitioned by `vendor_id` so that if you were doing analysis on only one of the vendors then Spark could easily read only that data and ignore the other vendors.
+Here we are explicitly naming the output `.delta` to help future users understand its format.

 ```json
 {